Gallet & Company

-Gallet (/ˈgæleɪ/; /fr/) is a historic Swiss watch brand that originated in 1826, when Julien Gallet founded Gallet & Co. in La Chaux-de-Fonds, Switzerland.
-Gallet, whose primary export market was the United States, is best known for a wide range of stopwatches and specialized chronograph watches designed for aviation, motor-sport, industry, long-distance travel and exploration.
+Gallet (/ˈgæleɪ/; /fr/) is a Swiss watch brand that originated in 1826, when Julien Gallet founded Gallet & Co. in La Chaux-de-Fonds, Switzerland.
+Gallet, whose primary export market was the United States, is known for stopwatches and specialized chronograph watches designed for aviation, motor-sport, industry, long-distance travel and exploration.

 History

 The Gallet family traces their roots back to 1466, when Humbertus Gallet became a citizen of Geneva.
 Oral family history claims that he was involved in clockmaking, as several later members of the Geneva-based Gallet family were part of the goldsmith's guild with similar oral family history documenting watchmaking activities during their work as goldsmiths.
 However, none of the clocks, timers or watches built by Gallet ancestors have survived, the continuous roots and origin begin with the establishment of the watch manufacturer Gallet & Co. by Julien Gallet in 1826 in La Chaux-de-Fonds.